403b Retirement Plan Options for Teachers

 As a teacher, you may be contributing to your school district’s 403b retirement plan, which is a great way to save for your retirement.
-But, you may have noticed over the past few years that you’re just not getting ahead.
-Many times you may have opened your statement just to discover that you’ve lost more than you contributed that particular month!
+But, you may have noticed that you’re just not getting ahead.
+You may even have opened your statements to discover that you’ve lost more than you contributed that particular month!
 How frustrating is that?
 Very!

 Luckily, there’s good news for teachers in the Dallas / Fort Worth area and throughout Texas.
-Texas teachers can choose to say no to falling portfolio values and high fees by taking control of their 403b retirement plans.
-Today’s Texas teachers have the option of moving their 403(b) monies from variable annuity ownership into fixed index annuity ownership.
+Texas teachers can take control of their 403b retirement plans.
+Today’s Texas teachers have the option of moving their 403b monies from variable annuity ownership into fixed index annuity ownership.

 A 403(b) is the teaching profession’s equivalent of a 401(k) investment plan.
 Nearly 80% of all 403(b) money is tied up in annuities, with the majority in variable annuities.
 Variable annuities were particularly popular in the 1980s and 1990s during times of strong market growth.
-Variable annuities provide exposure to the market upside but do not offer principal protection or performance guarantees.
+They provide exposure to the market upside, but do not offer principal protection or performance guarantees.

 Variable annuities made sense for some investors when markets were going strong.
 However, markets don’t always go up.
-In fact, there have been two 50% stock market drops since 2000 that have taken a toll on millions of Americans’ retirement accounts.
+In fact, there have been two 50% stock market drops since 2000.
+These drops took a toll on millions of Americans’ retirement accounts.
 Many investors, including teachers, are now demanding options that offer principal protection, performance guarantees, and the potential for growth.
 For teachers and their 403(b)s, an FIA offers these benefits and more.